 • Fast or heavy breathing.

-Anna explained: 'Overheating can be a life-threatening emergency.
-If your dog shows any signs of heatstroke, start cooling them by moving them out of the heat and gently pouring cold water over them.'
+If your dog shows any signs of heatstroke, start cooling them by moving them out of the heat and gently pouring cold water over them.

 Food and drink for hot weather

-The Blue Cross website recommends homemade peanut butter bites, which you can make by mixing yoghurt and peanut butter together in a bowl.
-Then cut an apple into small chunks, making sure to remove the core, pips and stalk.
+The Blue Cross website recommends homemade peanut butter bites, which you can make by mixing yoghurt and peanut butter in a bowl.
+Add small chunks of apple, making sure you've removed the core, pips and stalk first.

 'This includes lactose, the sugar found in dairy milk, which dogs can’t digest and may cause stomach upsets.
 Flavours and additives can also be dangerous.
 For example, chocolate is toxic to dogs.'